n0stal6ic/ISOTool/README.md

-# WinDiscISO
+# ISOTool
-Creates an ISO image from any Disk/Folder/File on Windows.
+Creates an ISO image from any Disk/Folder/File/